 Since his release in 2013, Jesse Krimes has continued to grow professionally and personally.
 Though he lost most of his twenties to incarceration, he says he gained an understanding of the deeply nuanced nature of human relationships, that goes beyond today's world of clicks, likes, and shares.

 Krimes: This is the Federal system, so this is a community of individuals from every corner of the world.
 So in a way even though I didn't leave this very small compound, I traveled the world and interacted with all of these vast different cultures and things that people bring in to this environment.
 I mean, so many people now form relationships and these groups of people who are like-minded, so you never get opinions from people who are outside of your comfort—

 Krimes: Yeah, so it's a network, it's not really a community.
 You control your network, but a community you can't really control.

-And whether it's a network or a community, the art world has embraced Jessie Krimes.
+And whether it's a network or a community, the art world has embraced Jesse Krimes.
 In 2016 he made his solo debut in New York City, Marking Time in America: The Prison Works explored his past.
-The future promises to be even more interesting for Jessie Krimes.
+The future promises to be even more interesting for Jesse Krimes.